titomitto/clean-todo/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to My Awesome Flutter App!
+Thank you for considering contributing to Clean Todo!
 We welcome and appreciate your contributions.

 ## Code of Conduct